Tony McKenna

-Tony McKenna (born 22 August 1939) is a former Fianna Fáil member of Seanad Éireann.
+Anthony McKenna (22 August 1939 – 24 December 2025) was an Irish politician who was a Fianna Fáil member of Seanad Éireann.
 He was elected to the Seanad in 1987 by the Cultural and Educational Panel.
 He lost his seat at the 1989 election but was nominated by the Taoiseach, Charles Haughey to the 19th Seanad.

+A vocational teacher, he graduated from University College Dublin in 1965 with a Bachelor of Commerce degree, and completed a postgraduate diploma in remedial education.
+He was a member of North Tipperary County Council from the 1970s until 2009, and served as mayor of the council from 2000 to 2001.

+He was married to Phyllis, and they had three children.
+One of his brothers was the greyhound trainer Ger McKenna.

+McKenna died on 24 December 2025 at the age of 86.